intelligentiaomni/grove-project/README.md

 ## 📓 Logbook

-> Reflection: One thing realized while building this, **the correspondence layer Sprint Logger for transmission is itself a prototype.**
+> One thing realized while building this, **the correspondence layer Sprint Logger for transmission is itself a prototype.**
 > Why?
 Transmitting insight, testing resonance, framing experiments, and attracting collaborators, also applicable outside lab.

 ---